noudadrichem/keycapsets.com/readme.md

 <h2 className="alinea-title">Intro</h2>
 <p className="light alinea">
     Friends came to me enthusiastic about mechanical keyboards.
 I'm always in to help them find their best keyboard.
-The second step is ofcource, a nice keyset!
+The second step is of course, a nice keyset!
 </p>

 <p className="light alinea">